Yulu (transportation company): History

 In 2022, the company focused on adding both size and scale.
-It expanded its presence in the battery as a service (BaaS) market through its associate, Yuma Energy.
-A joint venture company established by Yulu and Magna in 2022, Yuma looks to expand its footprint to over 300 battery swapping stations across India.
+It expanded its presence in the battery as a service (BaaS) market through its associate, Yuma Energy, a joint venture company established by Yulu and Magna in 2022.

-In mid-2023, Yulu diversified into the personal mobility space with a new model, the Wynn.
-In a departure from its rental business model, this vehicle can be bought by users.
-The vehicle is presently being sold to users in Bengaluru.
+In 2023, Yulu also announced a franchise initiative, Yulu Business Partner (YBP) that empowers local entrepreneurs to launch shared EV services in the latter's own cities.
+Currently, Yulu has tied up with local entrepreneurs in cities like Indore, Kochi, Tirunelveli and Kolkata to bring leisure and goods mobility to these cities.

-In 2023, Yulu also announced a franchise initiative, Yulu Business Partner (YBP) that empowers local entrepreneurs to launch shared EV services in the latter’s own cities.
-Currently, Yulu has tied up with local entrepreneurs in Indore, Kochi, Tirunelveli, Pondicherry, Vadodara and Kolkata to bring leisure and goods mobility to these cities.
+Yulu is also preparing to launch Yulu Express, a mid-speed electric scooter designed to carry higher payloads and intended for e-commerce logistics and bike-taxi services, with the launch planned for 2026.